siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 Sets how much information is returned in JSON mode.
 If you are using JSON mode with high-speed files (many short lines at high feed rates) you probably do not full verbose mode (5).
 <pre>
 $jv=0 - Silent   - No response is provided for any command
-$jv=1 - Footer   - Returns footer only - no command echo, gcode blocks or messages
+$jv=1 - Footer   - Returns footer only - no command echo, gcode or messages
 $jv=2 - Messages - Returns footers, exception messages and gcode comment messages
-$jv=3 - Configs  - Returns footer, messages, config command body
+$jv=3 - Configs  - Returns footer, messages, config commands
-$jv=4 - Linenum  - Returns footer, messages, config command body, and gcode line numbers if present
+$jv=4 - Linenum  - Returns footer, messages, config commands, and gcode line #s
-$jv=5 - Verbose  - Returns footer, messages, config command body, and gcode blocks
+$jv=5 - Verbose  - Returns footer, messages, config commands, and gcode blocks
 </pre>

 _Note that if you set verbosity to 0 using JSON mode you will not get a response, as that's what you just told it to do (i.e. not respond). `{jv:0}` or `{"jv":0}` will not return a response._